timOTdev/0011_asynchronous_javascript_requests/notes.md

 - With async, you can "get" request data and the process will run in the background
 - When the response returns, you can use a "callback" to apply special instructions to the response
 - Async allows us to make other requests or do other things without having to wait for the response to return
-- The website renders just updates the current page as response return
+- So with the website, we just wait until the response returns and render *only* that element
+- There is no reloading of the whole page which makes the user experience much better

 ## Ajax Definition & Examples
 - AJAX stands for asynchronous JavaScript and XML
 - XML use to be the dominant format, now most use JSON format
 - So more correctly, AJAJ is a better name but doesn't sound as nice
 - So the AJAX response can return as XML, JSON, or HTML
+- You can see how it works by playing with it in dev tools under the network tab
 - The return formats as follows:
 1. XML
 ```
 <entry></entry>
 ```